 - It’s winter, and the owner of an antique store with an outside area fails to salt or chip away or warn that there are several patches of ice.
 An elderly customer slips on the ice, and it’s reasonable to believe the customer slipped because the owner failed to act responsibly.

 If you stub your toe on a shopping mall’s escalator, the odds are that was your fault and not worth a lawsuit.
 However, if a negligent driver sideswipes a motorcyclist, causing the victim to get several thousands of dollars in medical treatment, there are physical and emotional “damages.”
-Damages are synonymous to monetary compensation.
+Damages are synonymous with monetary compensation.

 Damages are calculated differently in each state based on laws, monetary caps, and precedents.
-Certain lost limbs are worth certain amounts.
+Certainly lost limbs are worth certain amounts.
 Morbid, but that’s how insurance claims work.
 It’s important to keep track of all of the financial stressors that came as a result of your injury so you can get the most compensation possible.

 You may be wondering how much your injury is worth and the types of damages you can claim.
 Here are the most common types of damages paid in personal injury claims: